DogulS5/aws-clf-c02-notes/readme.md

  Is a web-based interface for accessing and managing AWS services.

 ## AWS CLI
-Make API calls using terminal to provision resources on AWS
+Make API calls using a terminal to provision resources on AWS

 ## AWS SDKs
 Interact with AWS resources through programming languages

 ## AWS Elastic Beanstalk
-User provide code and configuration settings, and Elastic Beanstalk deploys the resources necessary to perform the following tasks:
+The user provide code and configuration settings, and Elastic Beanstalk deploys the resources necessary to perform the following tasks:

 - Adjust capacity
 - Load balancing